Glencore to sell Australian malt company to Cargill

-LONDON Miner Glencore Xstrata (GLEN.L) said it agreed to sell Joe White Maltings, a malt producer based in Australia, to agribusiness giant Cargill Inc CARG.UL.
+LONDON Aug 5 Miner Glencore Xstrata said it agreed to sell Joe White Maltings, a malt producer based in Australia, to agribusiness giant Cargill Inc.

 Glencore, which did not disclose the sum involved, said on Monday the deal was subject to regulatory approvals and was expected to close by the end of the year.